World of Wonder (company): Content

 Over the years, World of Wonder has expanded its presence into new media types, including conventions, video-on-demand, social media, and blogging.
 The WOW Report, a blog providing daily coverage of the pop culture and nightlife sectors, was named Best Counter Culture Blog by LA Weekly in 2011.

 In 2015, World of Wonder added conventions to their portfolio with the launch of RuPaul's DragCon LA, located at the Los Angeles Convention Center.
 The company is also responsible for RuPaul's DragCon NYC, launched in 2017 and hosted in Javits Convention Center.
-The New York City edition of the convention is largest collection of drag art and culture in the world, with over 50,000 attendees in the sell-out first year.
+The New York City edition of the convention is the largest collection of drag art and culture in the world, with over 50,000 attendees in its sold-out first year.
 DragCon and World of Wonder expanded to London in 2020 with RuPaul's DragCon UK.
 During the COVID-19 pandemic, DragCon LA was hosted online as Digital DragCon.

 In January 2020, the production company began their first Las Vegas Strip residency, RuPaul's Drag Race Live!, where former contestants from the Drag Race franchise perform at the Flamingo Las Vegas, directed by RuPaul and Jamal Sims.
 World of Wonder also has a YouTube channel with the name WOWPresents, which features over 5,000 videos and has more than 1.9 million subscribers.